recursedev54/Mirror-Scope/Readme.md

                     - Key Points:
                       - Post-encounter Interactions: After a demon is defeated or outwitted, players may have the option to engage in dialogues and build relationships with these entities, turning former enemies into allies.
                       - Unique Abilities: Befriended demons can offer special abilities or knowledge that can be crucial for overcoming future challenges.
 These abilities can range from magical powers to strategic insights, making them invaluable companions.
-                      - The demons in Mirror add a rich layer of depth to the game’s narrative and gameplay.
-By understanding their motivations, personalities, and abilities, players can develop strategies to navigate the complex world of demon intrigue, turning potential threats into powerful allies.